radicaled42/devops-best-practices/networking/tcp_udp.md

 ## Advantages of TCP

-Transmission control protocol (TCP) is the protocol to choose for maximum reliability and quality.
+Transmission Control Protocol (TCP) is the protocol to choose for maximum reliability and quality.
 It may not be the fastest, but it gets the job done right.
 Here are a few advantages of the TCP protocol:

 - It sets up and maintains a connection between sender and receiver.
 - It operates independently of the operating system.
 - It supports many routing protocols.
 - It checks for errors, guaranteeing data arrives at its destination unaltered.
-- It confirms data arrival after delivery, or attempts to retransfer.
+- It confirms data arrival after delivery, or attempts to retransmit.
 - It’s able to send data in a particular sequence.
 - It optimizes the pace of data transmission based on the receiver.